huffyhenry/huffyhenry.github.io/_posts/2019-10-23-neurodegenerative-mortality.md

 The matching of footballers to controls was done only on the basis of the birth year and SIMD of their _last known postcode_.
 The latter feels like a particularly weak proxy for lifelong exposure to risk factors.
-In addition, disease status surely affects the last postcode, with sick people moving to have better access to care and services, or indeed _not_ moving while their healthy peers retire somewhere nice.
+In addition, disease status is likely entwined with the last postcode, with some sick people moving to have better access to care and services, and others _not_ moving while their healthy peers retire somewhere nice.
-If for whatever reason that
-process happened differentially for footballers and controls, then the study would be confounded and the effect size estimate unreliable.
 All told, without better covariates on which to match footballers to controls, I'd have been tempted to save myself the trouble and simply draw a random control group with the same age structure